 |Loss of focus||Loss of inner happiness||Loss of patience|

 Start by giving yourself time, grace and extra space to feel all the feelings associated with every secondary loss.
 No feelings should be denied.
 Don’t tell yourself you “shouldn’t feel” one way or another.

 This is a lot of loss, people.

-Cry for your loss.
-It’s really fucking sad.
+Or just cry for your loss.
+It’s really freaking sad.